idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 #### Test MOOSE

-With MOOSE built, test to see if it works in your environment:
+With MOOSE built, run tests to see if MOOSE works in your environment:

 ```bash
 cd ~/offline/moose/test